The Ultimate Guide: CMYK or RGB for Printing

 If you are creating digital products to sell, a very key aspect that you need to keep in mind is the color mode you are using.
 Haven’t heard of CMYK or RGB?
 Then, it’s time that you get to know what each entails and what this means for your products.

-The type of product you are creating and what it will be used for is what will determine whether you use CMYK and RGB.
+The type of product you are creating and what it will be used for is what will determine whether you use CMYK or RGB for printing photos or other printables.
 So if you haven’t decided yet on a specific design, or haven’t thought yet about how it may be used, then it is time to stop and think about this.

 Once you know exactly what you are creating and how your customer will use it, then it’s time for you to figure out which color mode fits best.

 Here we will cover everything you need to know about CMYK and RGB and which is best for your design!

 What is the Difference Between CMYK and RGB?